pingcap/docs/br/backup-and-restore-use-cases.md

 - [Check before backup](#check-before-backup)
 - Configure a high-performance SSD hard disk host as the NFS server to store data, and all BR nodes, TiKV nodes, and TiFlash nodes as NFS clients.
 Mount the same path (for example, `/br_data`) to the NFS server for NFS clients to access the server.
 - The total transfer rate between the NFS server and all NFS clients must reach at least `the number of TiKV instances * 150MB/s`.
-Otherwise the network I/O might become the performance bottleneck.
+Otherwise, the network I/O might become the performance bottleneck.

 > **Note:**
 >